Anatoliy-Fedonyuk/collection_framework/packaging_tutorial/README.md

 ### Package "collect_framework_FEDONYUK_ANATOLIY" - this software package is an open source product and is distributed free of charge)

 ### This package counts the number of unique characters passed to a text or text format file.
-### The package is designed both to work in normal mode python application and for user interaction.
+### The package is designed both to work in normal mode python application and for user interaction CLI.
 ### To do this, the package implements a command line interface.

 ### There are five commands implemented in the command line interface: